-None of that applies to class instances!
+None of what I've just said, however, applies to class instances!
 Class instances are reference types, not value types.
-A reference to a class instance does not have to be declared with var in order to set a var property through that reference:
+An instance property of a class, to be settable, must be declared with var, obviously; but the reference to a class instance does not have to be declared with var in order to set that property through that reference: